TimoGuy/BTZC_game_engine/README.md

         - [x] Get textures working.
         - [x] Make and add the grid texture.
             - I found a random one off twitter.
-    - [ ] Camera orbit following is annoying.

 1. Code review.
     - [ ] Fix `@COPYPASTA` tags where there are banks.